-- 148 It could be argued that there are significant costs associated with this provision especially when setting up an individual website, however, that is not necessarily the case. - Many town and community councils have already established electronic capacity and websites.
+156. It could be argued that there are significant costs associated with this provision especially when setting up an individual website, however, that is not necessarily the case.

+Many town and community councils have already established electronic capacity and websites.
 There are potential savings to offset costs, through savings in postage, stationery, etc, which need to be taken into consideration, and ongoing expenditure is likely to be insignificant.
-Clearly if a community council does not have access to suitable hardware there would be a cost associated with its purchase, and any training required.
-This might total in the region of £1,000 for which the councils in question would need to budget.
-Start-up costs might be in the region of £2,000 for each council.
-There is a steadily growing number of community councils establishing websites of their own volition.
-It is estimated that up to 350 community councils are without this facility at present, therefore the potential estimated start-up costs could be £700.000.
+Clearly, if a community council does not have access to suitable hardware there would be a cost associated with its purchase, and any training required.
+Start-up costs might be up to £1,000 for each council but could quite possibly be less.
+There is a steadily growing number

-It is quite likely, however, that councils without a web facility at present will cooperate with neighbouring councils, One Voice Wales or their principal council to minimise or even negate these costs.

-- 150 There is also at least one organisation which offers to establish a website for a community council at no charge to the council. - 151 It would be recommended that if community councils found the costs difficult to manage, there are a number of options: - 1 Community councils collaborating with other councils in an area to set up sites together. - 2 Using sites already established by Principal Councils to host their information as apposed to setting up a new individual site. - 3 Organisations such as One Voice Wales, which already contain information on some community councils, providing support or hosting information. - 152 It is also the intention of the Welsh Government to work with community councils and their organisations, and to produce guidance so as both to identify cost effective methods of implementation and to see how through collaborating together, and with principal councils, this policy maybe pursued in the most effective manner. - Ongoing costs of maintaining a website will vary according to the sophistication of the site.
-For example Barry Town Council, covering Wales largest community, reserves £4,000 in their budget for maintenance of their website. - 154 As set out previously it is estimated that up to 350 community councils are without this facility at present.
+- of community councils establishing websites of their own volition.
+It is estimated that up to 350 community councils are without this facility at present, therefore the potential estimated start-up costs could be £350,000. - 157.
+It is quite likely, however, that councils without a web facility at present will cooperate with neighbouring councils, One Voice Wales or their principal council to minimise or even negate these costs. - 158.
+There is also at least one organisation which offers to establish a website for a community council at no charge to the council. - 159.
+It would be recommended that if community councils found the costs difficult to manage, there are a number of options, namely: - 1 Community councils collaborating with other councils in an area to set up sites together; - 2 Using sites already established by principal councils to host their information as apposed to setting up a new individual site; or - 3 Using organisations such as One Voice Wales, which already contain information on some community councils, providing support or hosting information. - 160.
+It is also the intention of the Welsh Government to work with community councils and their organisations, and to produce guidance so as both to identify cost effective methods of implementation and to see how through collaborating together, and with principal councils, this policy maybe pursued in the most effective manner. - 161.
+Ongoing costs of maintaining a website will vary according to the sophistication of the site.
+For example Barry Town Council, covering Wales largest community, reserves £4,000 in their budget for maintenance of their website.
+This figure will also include the costs of publishing the registers of members' interests by councils. - 162.
+As set out previously it is estimated that up to 350 community councils are without this facility at present.
 For them to maintain a basic website it is estimated to be a potential ongoing additional cost of £1,000 per council per annum, totalling £350,000 per annum for all 350 councils.
 This needs to be weighed against potential savings in removing the need for papers and hard copies and could be lessened considerably through using shared facilities.